tattali/FullCalendarBundle/doc/index.md

 # Documentation

-**Symfony flex users skip step 2 and step 3** because they are done in the recipe
+**Symfony flex users** skip steps 2 and 3 because they are done in the recipe

 ## Installation